May 22, 2021: Spectacular performances of music, pageantry and dance celebrating those in uniform.

-The Greater Cleveland Peace Officers Memorial Society is proud to present the Cleveland International Tattoo Saturday, May 20 at 7 p.m.
+The Greater Cleveland Peace Officers Memorial Society® is proud to present the Cleveland International Tattoo May 22, 2021 at Cleveland Public Hall.
 Stand with us as we honor our fallen heroes.
-The 2017 Tattoo will feature the USMC Quantico Band as well as bagpipes and drums, dance and song.

 About the Tattoo

 Throughout European military history, musicians would march out from barracks at the end of the day to play signals and alert troops to return home before the castle gates were locked for the night.
 In the 17th Century, when these musicians called the soldiers to retire, the Dutch phrase “doe den tap toe” or “shut off the taps” could often be heard in the village pubs of Holland and Flanders.
 As these nightly occurrences became popular sources of entertainment to the villagers, they also became evermore elaborate.
 This popular tradition of public musical and drill displays evolved into the modern-day tattoo, condensed from “tap toe,” much like the solemn tune Taps.

 We invite you to enjoy the displays of marching, music, dance, and song by the finest men and women from across North America, and join with our international community in remembering the fallen heroes who have returned home for the final call.
 The entire community joins together in remembrance, fellowship and celebration to salute our safety forces, our military and our country.

 The Tattoo is open to everyone, we especially welcome families of all ages.

 The CIT is produced and coordinated by the Greater Cleveland Peace Officers Memorial Society® (GCPOMS).
 Each May, the GCPOMS sponsors the Greater Cleveland Police Memorial Commemoration in conjunction with National Police Week and Peace Officers Memorial Day.
 More information on events happening through the week can be found in this flier.